nicholaswilde/recipes/docs/desserts/cake/prinsesstårta.md

 Spoon the melted chocolate into a small paper piping bag.
 Snip off the end and pipe a swirl over the top of the cake.
 Top with the fondant rose.

-### Step 25
+!!! tip

-Tip: The custard, jam, fondant roses and marzipan can all be made the day before, leaving you time to rest up before the assembly.
+  The custard, jam, fondant roses and marzipan can all be made the day before, leaving you time to rest up before the assembly.
 If you used store-bought jam and marzipan, we wouldn’t hold it against you.

 ## :link: Source